ccmak514/Kaggle-Competition-Titanic/README.md

 This is a Kaggle project: Titanic - Machine Learning from Disaster <br>
 In this project, I achieved score: 0.79186/1 (0.79%) <br>
 <img width="967" alt="Score" src="https://user-images.githubusercontent.com/101066418/156941931-dc8931ae-2cb1-4ec1-9c37-9ae7aeb1a475.png"> <br>
+The score is the percentage of passengers that are correctly predict.
+This is known as accuracy.<br>
 Here is the outline of my notebook:
 #### 1. Checking Data
 #### 2. Exploratory Data Analysis